viennguyenbkdn/Cosmos/Monitoring-Setup.md

-// Guide is used to setup monitoring and telegram bot alerting on Cosmos chain using docker
+// Guide is used to setup monitoring and telegram bot alerting, email forwarding on Cosmos chain using docker
 // Credit to KJ89 and Solarlab team
 // Reference: - [Cosmos Node Monitoring](https://github.com/kj89/cosmos_node_monitoring)